maizzle/maizzle.com/content/privacy.md

 description: This document outlines your rights relating to your data, how we collect and process your data, what data is processed, and what cookies are set in connection with the use of the maizzle.com website.
 ---

-**The administrator of the Website www.maizzle.com (the "Website") and the data Controller is:**
+# Privacy Policy

-Cosmin Popovici.
+<blockquote class="text-slate-600">Last updated: July 15, 2023</blockquote>

-If you have any question about this privacy policy (the "Policy"), please contact our Data Protection Officer ("DPO") at the following email:
+The administrator of maizzle.com (the "Website") and the data Controller is:

-maizzleframework@gmail.com
+Cosmin Popovici

 ### Scope - application